Posted by Todd Smith

 Since you can’t see the person, it’s hard to know if they are finished with their thought or just pausing to go on to the next sentence.
 So it’s a good idea to follow the “two second” rule.
 Wait two seconds to make sure they have finished.
 If you start to talk and they are not finished, always encourage them to finish before sharing what you have to say.

-And it’s just plain harder to hear when someone is using a hands free device.
+And it’s just plain harder to hear when someone is using a hands-free device.
 I find this annoying because it requires me to focus more intently to understand what they are saying.
-When you make important calls, you don’t want people to get frustrated because they are struggling to hear what you are saying or distracted by whatever is going on around you.
+When you make important calls, you don’t want people to get frustrated because they are struggling to hear what you are saying or are distracted by whatever is going on around you.

 10. Don’t Use a Speaker Phone—Unless you are in a room with a group of people who are part of your conversation, don’t use your speakerphone for any phone call.
 Talking on your speakerphone is 10 times worse than the concerns I raised in the previous point about using a Bluetooth device.
 Even if you are calling your best friend, show them the courtesy of talking directly into the phone.